-Personal work background with Class 8 trucks and HD Equipment.
+Personal work background with Class 8 semitrucks and HD Equipment.

-I was born in 1955 in the very small (2500 population) remote coastal town of Bella Coola, British Columbia, Canada and moved to the city of Vancouver, British Columbia in 1981 with a new custom ordered Kenworth highway truck.
+I was born in 1955 in the very small (2500 pop.) remote coastal town of Bella Coola, British Columbia Canada and moved to the city of Vancouver, British Columbia in 1981 with a new custom ordered Kenworth highway truck.

 My Father, Floyd Casperson, was also born in Bella Coola in 1932 and lived there until he died in 2016.
-Dad began driving trucks in the late 40's and performed mechanical repairs and welding for the public, and I am still welding with the 200 amp Lincoln welder Dad bought in 1954 for \$800.00.
+He began driving trucks in the late 40's and was performing mechanical repairs and welding for the public and I am still welding with the 200 amp Lincoln welder Dad bought in 1954 for \$800.00.
 In 1953 Dad pulled a 1951 White logging truck out of the ocean fiord, after it had been submerged for two years and rebuilt it so it could haul logs again, and hired a driver.
 In 1954 Dad bought a1950 Mercury single axle truck with a tandem axle log trailer and operated the two trucks until buying two new 1957 Kenworth trucks with new log trailers for \$52,000.00 with my Uncle, Frank Gildersleve.
 They purchased another two Kenworth trucks in 1960 and then began buying log skidders and crawlers for contract logging and additional trucks were purchased.
 We operated exclusively with Kenworth trucks until the late 1970's, log hauling, low-bed and gravel truck service.

 I remember greasing Dad's 1960 Kenworth and log trailer with my older brother, Russell, at age 6 and washing parts in the shop, also became a perfectionist with the shop broom.
-I spent lots of time at the shop learning to operate equipment, line crane, trucks, repair work and was arc welding and fabricating by age 13.
+I spent lots of my time at the shop and learning to operate equipment, line crane, trucks and shop work and was arc welding and fabricating at age 13.
 I helped Dad rebuild Cummins engines, 5 & 4 speed transmissions, differentials, suspensions, changed wheel bases and suspensions converting logging trucks to gravel trucks and worked on everything else that came to our shop.
 We performed warranty work on Cummins, Detroit Diesel and Kenworth trucks and my first experience rebuilding an Eaton Road Ranger transmission was in 1975.
 We rebuilt, repaired and worked on commercial fish & tug boats, farm equipment and all kinds of heavy duty logging and construction equipment, and handled all our own tire repairs and changes for trucks, vehicles and log skidders.

-In 1964 we moved to the present hobby farm home where Mom and Dad lived their lives out.
+In 1964 we moved to our present hobby farm home where Mom and Dad lived until they died last year.
 The farming experience was great with tractors and machinery, but milking a cow before school wasn't so cool.
 I began collecting and building a 1923 Model T Ford when I was 12 and drove it around our 30 acres and to school occasionally.
-In 1970 the local rep for the Williams Lake, British Columbia news paper published a picture and article on my Model T project.
+In 1970 the local rep for the Williams Lake British Columbia news paper published a picture and article on my Model T project.
 The basics of engine and transmission design were certainly present in a Model T Ford.
-My busy life made school boring, especially after watching our Kenworths roll past the school every day.
-Easter 1971, I walked out of class, handed my books in, went home and changed into shop clothes and caught a ride to our shop via our logging truck.
+My busy life made school boring and after watching our Kenworths roll past the school every day.
+I quit school at Easter in 1971 and walked out of class, handed my books in, went home and changed into shop clothes and caught a ride to our shop via our logging truck.

-After delivery of each new truck I purchased from 1974 and on, I would spend two weeks or more going over and tightening every nut and bolt I could get a wrench on, also added protection and tightened all air lines to extend the life and dependability.
+After delivery of each new truck I purchased from 1974 and on, I would spend a week or two going over and tightening every nut and bolt I could get a wrench on, and tighten and add protection to all air lines to extend the life and dependability.
 Those who purchased my used trucks always commented about how trouble free they were.